cBioPortal/cbioportal/docs/Deployment-Procedure.md

 6. Merge this change into cmo-pipelines/master

-7. Run the deployment wrapper script found on pipelines at `/data/portal-cron/git-repos/pipelines-configuration/build-importer-jars/buildproductionjars.sh`.
-Make sure the `--git-hash` argument is set to the same hash used in step 1.
-For more details, refer to this [section](#Deplyoment-Script).
+7. Run the deployment wrapper script.
+See details [here](Deployment-Procedure.md#Deplyoment-Script).

-After running the wrapper script, verify new importers/data fetchers have been placed in `/data/portal-cron/lib` by checking timestamps.
+8. Verify new importers/data fetchers have been placed in `/data/portal-cron/lib` by checking timestamps.
 ```
 ls -tlra /data/portal-cron/lib
 ```

 ### Deployment Script
+The wrapper script is found on pipelines here:
+`/data/portal-cron/git-repos/pipelines-configuration/build-importer-jars/buildproductionjars.sh`.

 The wrapper script takes two arguments:
 1. --git-hash (required): Set to the cBioPortal commit hash being used in the pipelines build (hash specified in step 1 of [updating importers](#Updating-Importers).
 This must match because the build copies out resource files (e.g application-context-business.xml) from the cbioportal codebase.
 2. --skip-deployment (optional): Set to true to skip auto-deployment to `/data/portal-cron/lib`.
 Built jars will be found in `/data/portal-cron/git-repos/pipelines-configuration/build-importer-jars/` and can be be manually moved.

+The wrapper script will automatically backup the importers/data-fetchers to `/data/portal-cron/lib/backup`.